The Emergency Stop Game

 But when we discussed the idea, I thought the game would take too long.
 Would anyone really stick with it long enough to get the answer?
 Would the return on investment be worth it?

-In the early stages of the creative process, it can be helpful to keep ideas alive, so I flipped the challenge into a question: ‘What would be the simplest version we could do?’
+In the early stages of the creative process, it can be helpful to keep ideas alive, so I quickly flipped the challenge into a question:

-We sat with this for a while… and then it struck me — the emergency stop test.
-The part of the British driving exam, in which the examiner raises their hand and the driver quickly brings the car to a halt.
+This is part of the British driving test, in which the examiner raises their hand and the driver has to quickly brings the car to a halt.

-Despite the fact, our first game (Got Rhythm) was featured in over 400 sites, we didn’t secure one piece of that coverage manually – not one!
+Despite the fact, our first game (Got Rhythm) was featured in over 900 sites, we didn’t secure one piece of that coverage manually – not one!
 All of the links came as a result of it going viral on Facebook and Reddit.
 Which was great (and a relief!) but also provided an important lesson.

 If we wanted top tier coverage for the Emergency Stop Game, we needed more of a story.